 Before installing a memory module , make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the memory module.
-DDR2 DIMMs are not compatible to DDR DIMMs.
-Be sure to install DDR2 DIMMs on this motherboard.
+DDR2 and DDR3 DIMMs are not compatible to each other or DDR DIMMs.
+Do not install DDR DIMMs on this motherboard.